Code-Institute-Submissions/rch79-MS4-Django-Appointment-System_JulyResub/README.md

 - Authenticated clients are given the option to book appointments, view their appointments, and signing out:

-- Super users are given the option to view appointments for all clients, and signing out:
+- Super users are given the option to access the administrative page, the built-in Django admin page, view appointments for all clients, and signing out:

+- __Appointment booking__
+- Clients are shown available dates and timeslots.
+After making their selection they are given an option to submit the appointment request or start over.
+An acknowledgement message is displayed after the appointment request is submitted

+- __View appointments__
+- Clients are shown their appointments.
+Counsellors (superusers) will be shown appointments for all clients.
+The appointment status is also shown:

+- __Client admin__
+- On this page counselors are able to send site registration links to new clients, and edit existing appointmets (delete them pr change their status):

+- __Sign out__

 ## User Goals
 - Users should be able to easily book appointments and view their booking status.
 Only available date and time slots will be presented as choices.